Oops I did it again: totally underestimating a mountain. This time, it’s in Norway – Bergen’s Mt Ulriken.

 Sometimes, the next rock would be too big a step and I’ll squat before lowering one foot at a time, in order to not fall forward, #ShortGirlProblems.
 Rock by rock, I descended this way, my knees being the ones that held me upright constantly.
 I was glad to be healthy!
 (Special thanks to my friends Ali & Beng for looking out for me!)

 And I really wondered how all these Norwegians around us were simply skipping downwards in their sneakers, with such ease and mobility, as if they were just walking down steps?
 While I was taking great care to not slip or trip or fall and risk getting my face disfigured or something.
+My friends were wearing hiking boots so they had it easier compared to me.

 My friend Beng decided to help me with my backpack and I kept my camera away, so for most of the trail, I had no photos, only my eyes to bear witness to the beauty promised by Mt Ulriken.